Renardo1985/Phase-2-Project/README.md

 # Flatiron School Phase-2 Project
 # MMO - Games

 <p>This page is created as a phase-2 react project assignment given at Flatiron School.Program by <strong>Renardo Williams</strong>.
-A modified version of the public <a href="https://www.mmobomb.com/api">MMO Games</a> API was used from <a href="https://github.com/Renardo1985/phase-2-project-server">https://github.com/Renardo1985/phase-2-project-server</a>.
-MMO Games API provides a database, news and giveaways about MMO Games.  </p>
+A modified version of the public <a href="https://www.mmobomb.com/api">MMO Games</a> API was used to make<a href="https://github.com/Renardo1985/phase-2-project-server">https://github.com/Renardo1985/phase-2-project-server</a>.</p>

 <p>The API was used to populate the games section with all currently LIVE games.Also, you can favorite games you like and view them later, search for MMO Games by title from the games section.
 Finally, you can learn the details about your favorites by selecting see more.</p>